Of the Avoloch

 Of the Vorenthulª Sword

 The armed caravan came to a halt at sundown.
 This was the second day of nine it would travel South to bring its precious cargo to the Tellorien Mountains.
 It guarded a horse drawn chariot holding a steel coffin.
 Locked within that temporary tomb was the sword Anathar, most powerful of the ten Swords of the Ancients.
 In its blade was held imprisoned the immortal spirit of Evruc, last of the Ancient Ones to be slain upon Ammon.
 The only Ancient to have betrayed his maker and brethren, Evruc was a poison, consumed with malice and hatred.
 He earned the name mortals had given to him; the Dark One.
-AnatharÕs blade had been used to pierce the heart of EvrucÕs mortal flesh and to consume his soul, thence his body was destroyed.
+Anathar’s blade had been used to pierce the heart of Evruc’s mortal flesh and to consume his soul, thence that flesh was destroyed.
 What remained of his being was destined for the underground city of Barkonia, where his spirit would be locked away in its depths, behind stone walls, and forever guarded to prevent his escape.

-The Mithrodin Ellexos had command of the chariot guard.
-She slept this night as did many of her company of elite combat troops and cavalry, although their sleep was uneasy.
-Ellexos dreamed of her father, the Mithrodin master Kethol Av Torketal, slain only a week before in the Red War.
 Soldiers of the three Avonthian princes had charge of the night watch until dawn.
 Others of Avonthian company watched over the outskirts for intruders and agents of the Dark One.
 Although they held the ground secure and no enemy would be able to surprise them, the encampment was permeated by a feeling of dread.
 All felt the presence of their prisoner.
 His dark soul infused the ground they slept upon and the air they breathed.

 To be continued.